smopen/sigcpp/_posts/2020-04-03-efficiently-processing-immutable-text.md

 read-only operations on text data can improve execution speed as well as reduce both main-memory usage and executable size.

-This is Part 1 of a 2-part series on `std::string_view`.
-This part focuses on efficiency of `std::string_view` over `std::string`.
+This is Part 1 of a 2-part series on `std::string_view`: Part 1 focuses on efficiency of `std::string_view` over `std::string`.
 Part 2 focuses on safety and provides some guidelines on when to use `std::string_view`.
 <!--more-->